PamelaMBadermann/exercicio-styled-components-2022/README.md

-# Getting Started with Create React App
+# Getting Started with Styled Components

 This project is being created as content lesson of React Styled Components from the Frontend-II module by <a href="https://www.growdev.com.br/">Growdev</a>.